Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 A deployment can run multiple replicas of pods created from a template to abstract pod configuration.
 Deployments are recommended over replica sets.

 Workloads allow you to define the rules of replicas.
 Deployments run multiple replicas, StatefulSets are useful to persistent storage applications.
-DaemonSets ensure that every node in the cluster runs a copy of a pod.
+DaemonSets ensure that every node in the cluster runs one copy of a pod, and so horizontal pod autoscaling cannot be enabled for DaemonSets.
 Jobs are used to run a finite task, and CronJobs run until completion on a schedule.
 ConfigMaps provide configuration information for any workload to reference.

 ### Kubernetes Services

 Kubernetes networking is designed to outlast ephemeral pods and their assigned IPs.
 A service is an abstraction that provides a persistent IP address for internal and external traffic, load balancing, and scaling.
 Service components help determine endpoints through labels and selectors.

-ClusterIP is the default service that is used to access nodes in a cluster through ports and target-ports.
-NodePort is a static port that bridges two nodes.
+ClusterIP is the default service that is used to access nodes in a cluster through ports and target-ports internally.
+NodePort is a static port that bridges two nodes and can be publicly available if the compute instance is public.
+The LoadBalancer service it publicly available.
 Other Kubernetes services include Ingress, Multi-port, ExternalName, and Headless.

 ## Hybrid Connectivity